Anthony Michael Hall: John Hughes: 1983–1986

+To avoid being typecast, Hall turned down roles written for him by John Hughes in Ferris Bueller's Day Off (Cameron Frye) and Pretty in Pink (Phil "Duckie" Dale), both in 1986.
+Instead, he starred in the 1986 film Out of Bounds, Hall's first excursion into the thriller and action genre.
+The film grossed only $5 million domestically and was a critical and financial disappointment.
+Critic Roger Ebert described Out of Bounds as "an explosion at the cliché factory", and Caryn James from The New York Times claimed that not even "Hall, who made nerds seem lovable in John Hughes' Sixteen Candles and The Breakfast Club, [couldn't] do much to reconcile" the disparate themes of the movie.

+SNL: 1985

 Hall joined the cast of Saturday Night Live (SNL) during its 1985–86 season at the age of 17.
 He was, and remains, the youngest cast member in the show's history.
-His recurring characters on the show were Craig Sundberg, Idiot Savant, an intelligent, talented teenager with a vacant expression and stilted speech, and Fed Jones, half of the habitually high, hustling pitchmen known as The Jones Brothers.
 Art Garfunkel, Edd Byrnes, Robert F. Kennedy, and Daryl Hall were among Hall's celebrity impersonations.
 Hall had admired the show and its stars as a child, but he found the SNL environment to be far more competitive than he had imagined.
 "My year there, I didn't have any breakout characters and I didn't really do the things I dreamed I would do," he said, "but I still learned a lot and I value that.
 I'll always be proud of the fact that I was a part of its history."
-Hall was one of six cast members (the others being Joan Cusack, Robert Downey, Jr., Randy Quaid, and Terry Sweeney) who were dismissed at the end of that season.
+Hall was one of six cast members (the others being Joan Cusack, Robert Downey Jr., Randy Quaid, Terry Sweeney and Danitra Vance) who were dismissed at the end of that season.

-To avoid being typecast, Hall turned down roles written for him by John Hughes in Ferris Bueller's Day Off (Cameron Frye) and Pretty in Pink (Phil "Duckie" Dale), both in 1986.
-Instead, he starred in the 1986 film Out of Bounds, Hall's first excursion into the thriller and action genre.
-The film grossed only $5 million domestically and was a critical and financial disappointment.
-Critic Roger Ebert described Out of Bounds as "an explosion at the cliché factory," and Caryn James from The New York Times claimed that not even "Hall, who made nerds seem lovable in John Hughes' Sixteen Candles and The Breakfast Club, [could] do much to reconcile" the disparate themes of the movie.